No matter what the size of your business is, its success depends on the people working behind it.

-Besides facilitating your search, a systematic approach will prevent unnecessary expenses, wastage of time, energy, and resources.
+Besides facilitating your search, a systematic approach will prevent unnecessary expenses, and wastage of time, energy, and resources.

-Define the methods and procedure for selection
+Define the methods and procedures for selection

-Brace up for another essential step in the hiring.
+Brace up for another essential step in hiring.
 You need to contemplate the methods most suitable for finding that one person from the sea of applications you are going to receive.

-While resumes give a good head start for shortlisting the applicants, you must not limit the screening to resumes and leave the rest for interviews.
+While resumes give a good head start for shortlisting applicants, you must not limit the screening to resumes and leave the rest for interviews.

 To foolproof your selection process, you should add more screening steps.
 For example: